Kaushikjas10/Liquefaction-gravel-eml-2023/README.md

 (2) [MODEL_KJGRD.txt]: This file can be loaded in the Python platform to predict the liquefaction potential assessment for site(s) of interest having all IPs in a excel/csv spreadsheet.

 (3) [TestSitesGravel.csv]: This is the  spreadsheet templates of the test sites where you want to assess liquefaction potential of gravelly soils using the developed model.
+(4) [Implement_Gravel_MODEL_v0.0.ipynb]: This python script is provided to give a demonstration for using this model.